Previous dayFebruary 10, 2026Next day

 1.3 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 105 km N of Yakutat, Alaska on February 10, 2026 at 22:56 UTC.
+A magnitude 2.1 earthquake was recorded 105 km N of Yakutat, Alaska on February 10, 2026 at 22:56 UTC.
 It arrived roughly 15 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 1.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 60.491°, -139.550°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10